• Skip to primary navigation

 • Slice green onions and cut imitation crab in 2 inch pieces.

-• Boil shrimp for 2-3 minutes until cooked.
-Chop in small pieces.
+• Chop shrimp in small pieces.

 • Microwave butter and melt.